keymapperorg/KeyMapper/docs/quick-start.md

 ![](images/hg-keymap-3.png) ![](images/hg-keymap-3-light.png)

+!!! tip
     Key Mapper can also create a key map with multiple actions.
-If you want to add more actions to execute in series you can do so by tapping ADD ACTION again and choosing the next action in the chain.
+If you want to add more actions to execute in series you can do so by tapping 'Add action' again and choosing the next action in the chain.
 In the next section you can specify a delay between those actions if you wish.

 ## Customising a key map